freem/nes_corelib/README.md

 ## History
-The freemco NES Corelib was originally developed alongside the MMC1 version of Family Picross, as well as (the unfinished) Bumpin' Cars.
+The freemco NES Corelib was originally developed alongside the MMC1 version of Family Picross (freemco version), as well as (the unfinished) Bumpin' Cars.
 Further development tends to happen in parallel with other NES games/tools I come up with.

 ## Features
 - Coded by a complete 6502 asm noob!